Information for Candidates

 Nomination Process

-We strongly recommend that you call or email to make an appointment for filing your nomination, so that staff can review the contents of the Candidate Information Package with you, and answer any questions that you may have.
+You must book an appointment to file your nomination.
+To book an appointment, call (905-885-4544) or email.
+This is in order for staff to review the contents of the Candidate Information Package with you, and answer any questions that you may have.

-Note: Those wishing to run for school board trustee must file their nomination with the Town of Cobourg Municipal Office, located at 55 King Street West, Cobourg.
-If you’re running for school board trustee, you don’t need to provide endorsements.
-Those wishing to run for French school board trustee must file their nomination with the City of Oshawa Municipal Office, located at 50 Centre Street South.
+**Note: Those wishing to run for School Board Trustee must file their nomination with the Town of Cobourg Municipal Office, located at 55 King Street West, Cobourg.
+If you're running for school board trustee, you don't need to provide endorsement.
+Those wishing to run for French School Board Trustee must file their nomination with the City of Oshawa Municipal Office, located at 50 Centre Street South, Oshawa.